joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 <div>

 To use an encrypted database, the database file must be encrypted when it is created.
-Once a database is created as unencrypted, it can’t be encrypted later.
+Once a database is created as unencrypted, it can't be encrypted later.
-Likewise, an encrypted database can’t be unencrypted later.
+Likewise, an encrypted database can't be unencrypted later.
 If needed you can change the encryption key of an encrypted database.
 For details, see [Changing the encryption key of a database](WS09F24BEF-BEE3-4d36-9190-7CA9B0F24DA1.html).
-If you have an existing database that’s not encrypted and you want to use database encryption, you can create a new encrypted database and copy the existing table structure and data to the new database.
+If you have an existing database that's not encrypted and you want to use database encryption, you can create a new encrypted database and copy the existing table structure and data to the new database.